- Introduction to STDs/STIs

 Various laboratory methods are used for the diagnosis of STIs, including:

-DNA based techniques have revolutionized STI testing.
+DNA-based techniques have revolutionised STI testing.
 These include tests like PCR, Nucleic Acid Amplification Tests (NAATs).
-They are highly sensitive and specific tests that detect the genetic material of pathogens, such as chlamydia and gonorrhea as well as viruses.
+They are highly sensitive and specific tests that detect the genetic material of pathogens, such as chlamydia and gonorrhea, as well as viruses.
 However, they are quite expensive and not readily available.
 They are the most accurate and

 2. Immunoassay / Serological Tests

-Serological tests are based on the concept of immune reaction where antigen and antibodies interact.
-These tests detect either components of the pathogen (Antigens) or evidence of body’s reaction to the infection( Antibodies) There are many variations of serologic tests.
-Examples include ELISA, IFA, chromatographic assays (used primarily in RDTS).
+Serological tests are based on the concept of an immune reaction where antigen and antibodies interact.
+These tests detect either components of the pathogen (Antigens) or evidence of the body’s reaction to the infection( Antibodies).
+There are many variations of serologic tests.
+Examples include ELISA, IFA, and chromatographic assays (used primarily in RDTS).
 Immunoassays are the most commonly used diagnostic tests for STIs in Kenya.

 3. Microscopic Studies

-These are used to visualize causative agents under a microscope.
-Based on how the organism appear, the experienced microscopist is able to identify the organism.
-In addition, the pattern of cellular damage may give a clue as to the responsible pathogen eg in pap smears
+These are used to visualise causative agents under a microscope.
+Based on how the organism appears, the experienced microscopist is able to identify the organism.
+In addition, the pattern of cellular damage may give a clue as to the responsible pathogen, e.g., in pap smears

 4. Cultures

-Though not routinely used due to long turn around time and costs, culture remains important in research settings as well as in situations of drug resistance.
-Bacteria, fungi as well as viruses can be subjected to culture
+Though not routinely used due to long turnaround time and costs, culture remains important in research settings as well as in situations of drug resistance.
+Bacteria, fungi and viruses can be subjected to culture

 Home Testing for STDs